-The documents from which we intend to extract tags are service descriptions in the WSDL format.
-This format is XML-based and aims at describing the different elements involved in a web service.
-Those elements are: services, ports, port types, bindings, types and messages.
-Their descriptions always come with a name, called identifier (example: MyWeatherService, ComputeExchangeRatePort).
-They can optionally come with a plain-text documentation.
+We extract tags from the following WSDL elements: services, ports, port types, bindings, types and messages.
+Each element has an identifier, which can optionally come with a plain-text documentation.
 Figure 3 (left) shows the general outline of a WSDL file.